rpetit3/camlhmp/docs/cli/camlhmp-blast-targets.md

 # `camlhmp-blast-targets`

 `camlhmp-blast-targets` is a command that allows users to type their samples using a provided schema with BLAST algorithms.
-This command is useful when there is no extra logic needed for a given schema.
+This command is useful when a schema is looking at full length genes or proteins.

 ## Usage